 Fauna and Flora

-In Austria there is a predominantly Central European fauna: deer, stag, rabbit, pheasant, fox, badger, marten, partridge.
+In Austria you'll find a predominantly Central European fauna: deer, stag, rabbit, pheasant, fox, badger, marten, partridge.

-In recent years, Austria is home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountainous regions.
+In recent years, Austria is home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountain regions.

 The diversity of topographical and climatic conditions accounts for the country's species-rich flora.